Can You Run with Plantar Fasciitis? What a Podiatrist Actually Recommends

 Advanced Treatment Options

-For cases that do not respond to conservative care, podiatrists offer advanced interventions including custom orthotics with precise biomechanical correction, night splints that maintain a gentle stretch during sleep, corticosteroid injections for short-term pain relief, extracorporeal shockwave therapy to stimulate tissue healing, and platelet-rich plasma injections to accelerate recovery.
+For cases that do not respond to conservative care, podiatrists offer several advanced interventions.
+These include custom orthotics for biomechanical correction, night splints to maintain a gentle stretch, corticosteroid injections, extracorporeal shockwave therapy, and platelet-rich plasma injections.

 Surgical intervention is reserved for severe cases that fail to improve after 6-12 months of conservative treatment and involves partial release of the plantar fascia from the heel bone.